 - be domiciled in an eligible LGA for a minimum of 30 days.

 The drought relief support package is only available once per successful applicant in the application window.
-The program was launched on 14 March 2025 and continues through to 30 June 2025.
+The program was launched on 14 March 2025 and closed 30 June 2025.

 If you’re facing tough times and need to seek assistance, please refer to RV’s safety net resources on this page or contact RV’s equine welfare team using the contact details below.